The Stages of Grief When Losing a Dog

 Depression will eventually leave once it has served its purpose: to help us adapt to something that we may have a hard time accepting.
 As one gets stronger, depression will eventually leave, albeit temporarily paying a visit every now and then when the chance presents.

-Make a place for your guest.
 Invite your depression to pull up a chair with you in front of the fire, and sit with it, without looking for a way to escape.
 Allow the sadness and emptiness to cleanse you and help you explore your loss in its entirety.— Kübler-Ross

 Stage 5: Acceptance